-Although there are two types of pelicans that can be found in Delaware, the most common is the brown pelican which can be found in shallow saltwater habitats – such as estuaries and along coastlines.
+Although there are two types of pelicans that can be found in Delaware, the most common is the brown pelican, which can be found in shallow saltwater habitats such as estuaries and along coastlines.
 Brown pelicans have brown bodies with white heads and long bills.
-They have a huge wingspan which ranges between 6ft 8in and 7ft 6ins.
+They have a huge wingspan, which ranges between 6 feet 8 inches and 7 feet 6 inches.
 Brown pelicans mainly feed on fish, although they do sometimes eat crustaceans, amphibians, and bird eggs.
 They have excellent eyesight and are able to spot schools of fish in the water below, even while flying 70 feet above the ocean.
 They then dive down to catch their prey.
 Brown pelicans live in flocks all year round and populations can be resident or migratory.

 6. Black Rat Snake